Methodology

 b.
 ILR data

 The ILR includes information on the qualification level of learning aims.
-This information is taken directly from the learning aims reference service.
+This information is taken directly from the learning aims reference service (opens in a new tab).

 3. Defining level 3 attainment